cfarhan/student-webdev-labs/reflection.md

 **Were you able to complete the exercises on your own or did you use the videos or the solutions for help?**

+Most of them.
+I had to look at the video for the modal because I was struggling to find the bootstrap syntax for it.

 **How helpful did you find the exercises in this section?
 Was there one exercise that was particularly helpful?**

+Very helpful and showed how to make effective modals, grids, and a card with bootstrap.

 **Was there something that you wish had been explained better?**

+No, it was straight forward other than the modal.
+I think it's just a learning curve.

 **Were there other exercises that might have helped you learn this week’s topic a little better?**

+No I think these exercises started easy so it wasn't hard to get into.

 ### -----------END OF Bootstrap SECTION-----------###